| ‘Equus’:

 fault as at the end of the day it is Alan himself who takes his parents’

 views and chooses to use them on his own religion.
+In his play, Shaffer demonstrates how something considered perfectly

 normal can become transformed into something abnormal through the world